Destination | Nepal |

 Trek from Chame (2,610m / 8,890ft) to Upper Pisang (3,300m / 10,826ft)

-Itinerary Facts Trek Distance 13.2km / 8.2miles Highest Altitude 3,115m/10,200ft Trek Duration 5 - 6 hrs This day, after breakfast, we walk through a steep and narrow valley to have our first view of a massive rock wall - the Paungda Danda Rock that is considered very sacred by the local people.
+Itinerary Facts Trek Distance 13.2km / 8.2miles Highest Altitude 3,115m/10,200ft Trek Duration 5 - 6 hrs This day, after breakfast, we walk through a steep and narrow valley to have our first view of a massive rock wall - the Paungda Danda Rock, considered very sacred by the local people.
 The Paungda Danda Rock is a curved rock face rising 1500m from the Marshyandi river.
 From the trails, we also see clear views of Annapurna II in the south and Pisang Peak in the northeast.
 Then our path descends taking us to the Manang Valley floor into the Pisang village, where we will spend our night.

 - Overnight stay at Hotel Mandala (room with attached bathroom)